WD4715/SLAMStudy/PoseEstimation/Readme.md

-# Visual Odometry using ORB
+# Visual Odometry using ORB.

 ##  1. Feature Method
 - VO estimates the rough camera movement based on the consecutive image's information and ***provides a good initial value for the backend.***